Why TSH testing fails to diagnose hypothyroidism

 test, TSH, often fails to accurately

-diagnose hypothyroidism — and she gives you the two tests that can help reveal
+diagnose hypothyroidism — and she tells you about the two tests that can help reveal

 low thyroid function, so you can finally restore your thyroid health and start feeling